nonplayer/hammercrawl/hc_core_player_4_magic.md

 #### Clerics Use Spellbooks Too!

 Unlike The OG and most of its derivatives, Clerics in HAMMERCRAWL! require spellbooks too!
-In opposition to how a lot of other games implement them, Clerics *do not* immediately have access to the entire Clerical spell list upon attaining the requisite experience levels.
+In opposition to how a lot of other games implement them, Clerics *do not* immediately have access to the spell list upon attaining the requisite experience levels.
 Instead, Clerics must collect and learn spells exactly as Elves and Magic-users, only their are drawn from Holy Writ.
 Clerics call their tomes "Prayerbooks" but otherwise follow all the core spellbook rules.
 Clerical spells care commonly called "prayers" and they can learn from holy scrolls exactly the same as Magic-users learn from wizardly scrolls.
+All are drawn from the same spell list.

 Some more experienced players of The OG may call this change blasphemy, but in play we've found that brand new players at one-shot games find that it makes for a lot more approachable experience when playing a Cleric for the very first time.